agentcooper/amsterdam-art/README.md

 https://agentcooper.github.io/amsterdam-art/

-Historic paintings of Amsterdam on a map.
+Historical paintings of Amsterdam on a map.

 ## How to contribute